askST: Iswaran is the first reported person to be charged under Section 165. What is this provision?

 SINGAPORE – Former transport minister S. Iswaran’s case is the first time in 153 years that anyone in Singapore has been reported to be charged under Section 165 of the Penal Code, since 1871 when the Penal Code was introduced here.

-Legal experts and lawyers told The Straits Times that no other person here is believed to have been charged before under this section, which makes it an offence for a public servant to accept gifts from someone involved with them in an official capacity.
+Legal experts and lawyers told The Straits Times that no other person here is believed to have been charged before under this Section, which makes it an offence for a public servant to accept gifts from someone involved with them in an official capacity.

-Of the 27 charges Iswaran faces, 24 of them fall under Section 165, which accuse him of obtaining items worth more than $218,000 – including tickets to musicals and football matches – from billionaire hotelier Ong Beng Seng.
+Of the 27 charges Iswaran faces, 24 of them fall under Section 165.

+He is accused of obtaining items worth more than $218,000 – including tickets to musicals and football matches – from billionaire hotelier Ong Beng Seng.

 Iswaran also faces two charges under the Prevention of Corruption Act (PCA) and one charge of obstructing the course of justice.